rmiessle/ask_an_archivist/README.md

-# ask_an_archivist
+# Ask an Archivist ArchivesSpace Plugin
-ArchivesSpace Plugin for Ask an Archivist form
+Updates the repository contact information to link to the Gettysbsurg College Ask an Archivist form instead of an email.